 6. Organize calls within your team and with third-party members

-Microsoft Teams can help your HR department enhance hiring process and manage onboarding activities through improved document sharing (resumes, interview questions, recruitment tasks, new hires’ official documentation), communicating recruitment decisions and creating tasks for new hires.
+Microsoft Teams can help your HR department enhance recruitment and manage onboarding activities through improved document sharing (resumes, interview questions, recruitment tasks, new hires’ official documentation), communicating recruitment decisions and creating tasks for new hires.

-1. Create a Hiring Process team and add your HRs and other stakeholders involved in the recruitment.
+1. Create a Recruitment team and add your HRs and other stakeholders involved in the recruitment.

 3. Upload team files to the channels (i.e. HR policies, candidate information, HR portals, feedback forms, and surveys).